-When choosing the best wood burning pattern or wood burning stencils for your skill level and technical ability, it is important to take into account the detail of the design.
+When choosing the best wood burning patterns or wood burning stencils for your skill level and technical ability, it is important to take into account the details of the design.

-For a free resource of pyrography templates, visit Craftsmanspace.
+For resources on free wood burning patterns and pyrography templates, visit Craftsmanspace.

 Once you have decided on what your artwork is going to be, there are a variety of different ways to transfer your pattern for wood burning.

 - Transfer Tip – a technical method to transfer your design is with a transfer tip.
-This uses a heated tip to transfer a printed design onto the wood.
-Once you have designed your project print it out, with a Laser printer preferably.
+This uses a heated large flat tip to transfer a printed design onto the wood.
+Once you have designed your project, print it out with a laser printer preferably.
 Place your design in the required position on the wood and secure with masking tape or clamps.
 Heat up your transfer tip.
 When it has reached the correct temperature, slowly and systematically brush over the paper above the print and ink.
-Remove the paper to reveal your transferred design.
+Remove the paper while it is still hot to reveal your transferred design.

-- A different method to transfer your pyrography patterns, design or sketch onto the wood is by projector.
+- Projector – a different method to transfer your wood burn patterns, design or sketch onto the wood is by a projector.
 This method has the advantage of being able to reduce or enlarge your drawing to the size of the wood or object you will be wood burning on to very easily.